Floorp-Projects/Floorp/taskcluster/docs/attributes.rst

 unittest_try_name
 =================

-(deprecated) This is the name used to refer to a unit test via try syntax.
+This is the name used to refer to a unit test via try syntax.
 It may not match either of ``unittest_suite`` or ``unittest_flavor``.

 talos_try_name
 ==============

-(deprecated) This is the name used to refer to a talos job via try syntax.
+This is the name used to refer to a talos job via try syntax.

 test_chunk
 ==========